lex-node/governance/constitution/constitution.md

     (g)
         (i) (A) the Council Smart Contract or any of Governance Stake or On-Chain Council Treasury or any other tokens held in or controlled by the Council Smart Contract becomes subject to an Order or applicable Legal Requirement that permanently or temporarily prohibits or restrains the Council Smart Contract (or that, if the Council Smart Contract were a Person, would prohibit or restrain the Council Smart Contract) from executing any function or operation it would otherwise reasonably be expected to execute in accordance with the Order or Legal Requirement or (B) permanently or temporarily orders or directs the Council Smart Contract (or that, if the Council Smart Contract were a Person, would order or direct the Council Smart Contract) to take an action or bring about a circumstance it would otherwise not reasonably be expected to take or bring about in accordance with the Order or Legal Requirement; or

-        (ii) the Council or any Council member becomes subject to an Order or applicable Legal Requirement requiring the Council or such Council member to cause the Council Smart contract to take or refrain from taking any action or requiring the Council or such Council member to take or refrain from taking any action with respect to any Governance Stake, On-Chain Council Treasury or other tokens held in or controlled by the Council Smart Contract, in each case, which it is not within the power of the Council or such Council member to comply with due to features of the Council Smart Contract or the Council Smart Contract Blockchain (alone or in combination with any other event or circumstance).
+        (ii) the Council or any Council Member becomes subject to an Order or applicable Legal Requirement requiring the Council or such Council Member to cause the Council Smart contract to take or refrain from taking any action or requiring the Council or such Council Member to take or refrain from taking any action with respect to any Governance Stake, On-Chain Council Treasury or other tokens held in or controlled by the Council Smart Contract, in each case, which it is not within the power of the Council or such Council Member to comply with due to features of the Council Smart Contract or the Council Smart Contract Blockchain (alone or in combination with any other event or circumstance).

 4.23.
 If any User becomes aware that there is a MAEE, such User (the "Sending Party") shall deliver to the Foundation a notice (an "Exception Notice") signed by such User:
   * Certifying that the Sending Party believes in good faith that there is a MAEE;